kennethlove/rust-bf/README.md

     - `:exit` - exit the REPL
     - `:reset` - clear the current buffer
     - `:dump` - print the current buffer
-        - add `-n` option to print line numbers
+        - add `-n` to print line numbers
+        - add `-stderr` to send everything to stderr

 ## Library usage